First high pass to Haute Asco

 Rising abruptly from the Mediterranean sea, with granite peaks soaring to over 2500m (8200ft), Corsica is known as 'the Scented Isle'.
 Famous for its dramatic coastline and pretty mountain villages, the rugged island of Corsica reveals its most spectacular scenery only to those who are prepared to explore on foot.
 Over the course of a truly spectacular two weeks we will cover a total of 180km (112 miles), with approx 12,000m (39,360ft) of ascent and descent.

-As well as booking this full version of the GR20 Trek we also offer the GR20 North or the GR20 South.
-This allows you to complete the trek over two stages if necessary.
+As well as booking this full version of the GR20 Trek we also offer the GR20 North and the GR20 South.
+This allows you to complete the trek over two stages if preferred.

 I am really pleased I saw the real Corsica with its enormous mountains, beautiful streams and forests, and colourful local characters.
 The accommodation was much better than I had anticipated…apart from some thunder storms the weather was kind to us - not the unrelenting sun I was expecting.
 Emma was a great leader, knowledgeable and always positive.
 Our group was fantastic - fun and always supportive.